YorkshireKev/kevssite.com-jekyll-version/_posts/2020-04-27-useful-vscode-keyboard-combinations.md

 dsq_needs_sync:
   - 1
 ---
 These are a bunch of VS Code editing keyboard combinations that I find useful, but often struggle to recall.
+I'll add more as I discover (and need) more editing features...

 ### Multi line select and edit. ###
 Highlight some text then use the keyboard combination below to select for simultaneous editing.